ghalebb/News_Generator/README.md

 ## Project Description

-News Collector is a Django-based web application designed to aggregate news from various sources.
-This project can be easily set up on a local development environment or deployed using AWS Elastic Beanstalk.
+News Collector is a Django-based web application designed to aggregate news from various sources, next to each article there is a sentiment score positive and negative

 ## Prerequisites